 What you should do to take care of your mental health

-1. Talk to someone about your mental well-being
+2. Talk to someone about your mental well-being

 If you struggle with sharing or find it daunting to talk about your mental health, you can pen your thoughts down first.
 Having talking points can guide you in your sharing.
-When you’re finally ready to share, ensure that you’re in a space that makes you feel safe and comfortable and can talk without interruption.
+When you’re finally ready to share, ensure you’re in a space that makes you feel safe and comfortable and can talk without interruption.
 More importantly, be open and honest.
 Don’t feel guilty for sharing and being vulnerable.

-2. Or, speak to a therapist
+3. Or, speak to a therapist

 Eventually, you might exhaust option #1.
 Your family and friends may be unable to provide you with the help you need.
 Or, you’ve decided (from the start) that speaking with a licensed mental health professional is more beneficial for you.
 Either way, it’s essential to find someone you can trust.
 A good therapist offers an outside perspective, helps you develop healthier coping skills, and assists you in making better decisions.

 Cost is another factor to consider.
 Mental healthcare can be expensive in Singapore, and limited insurance plans can help with the costs.
 If you’re looking for affordable options, there’s Safe Space, CaperSpring, and Clarity Singapore.
-Of course, there’s also mental healthcare in the public system, but you could be on the waiting list for some time before you finally get to see someone.
+Of course, there’s also mental healthcare in the public system, but you could be on the waiting list for some time before you finally see someone.

-3. Set boundaries
+4. Set boundaries

-4. Stop doomscrolling
+5. Stop doomscrolling

-5. Take a break from social media
+6. Take a break from social media

 It’s been said that excessive social media usage can hamper one’s mental well-being.
 Various studies have linked social media usage to anxiety, depression, and loneliness.
-If you’re not getting enough rest, feel bad about yourself, and even have FOMO (fear of missing out), you need to step back from social media.
+If you’re not getting enough rest, feel bad about yourself, and even have FOMO (fear of missing out), you must step back from social media.

-6. Take a mental health day
+7. Take a mental health day

 Once your mental health day has been approved, take a minute to reflect on how to spend your day.
 Are you exhausted?
 Rest is what you need.
 Need a change of scenery and inject some fun into your day?
-Plan something that you’ve always wanted to do or have not had enough time to do.
-It could be a hobby that you’ve neglected or something wild like taking on an escape room.
+Plan something you’ve always wanted to do or have not had enough time to do.
+It could be a hobby you’ve neglected or something wild like taking on an escape room.
 You can also use the day to reevaluate and restructure your life.
 Whatever you plan to do, make the most of your mental health day.